rohanmahy/ietf-drafts/mahy-mimi-problem-outline/draft-mahy-mimi-problem-outline.md

-The requirements for content negotiation are discussed in the MLS architecture document [@?I-D.ietf-mls-architecture] and a specific content advertisement mechanism for MLS is described in [@?I-D.mahy-mls-content-adv].
+The requirements for content negotiation are discussed in the MLS architecture document [@?I-D.ietf-mls-architecture] and a specific content advertisement mechanism for MLS is described in [@?I-D.ietf-mls-extensions].

 ## Content format interoperability